 1932 to 2019: We Remember

-In honour and recognition of the leadership of the Bonaparte Indian Band, this information was prepared not only to show the strength of the people but also to give thanks to each of the individuals who have represented the community over the last 87 years.
+In honour and recognition of the leadership of the Bonaparte First Nation, this information was prepared not only to show the strength of the people but also to give thanks to each of the individuals who have represented the community over the last 87 years.

 Kukpi7 is what Chiefs were called in Secwepemc.
 The Kukpi7s role is to work for the people and ensure that the lands and resources were protected for future generations.
 They did not stand above the people but walked beside them.
 Each community member was responsible for providing leadership to the Kukpi7 and voicing their concerns and interests.
 A Kukpi7s strength came from the community.